-If it’s the galley, then guess what?
-No kitchen service is gonna happen.
-If it’s the section where the bunk beds are, then no sleep.
-If it’s the engine room… real problems ensue, quickly.
+If it’s the galley that’s been hit, then guess what?
+No kitchen service is available.
+If it’s crew’s quarters, then nobody gets to sleep in a bed.
+If it’s the engine room… real problems will rapidly ensue.

 The Corks Bob Back Up